saitamasahil/skyscraper/docs/FRONTENDS.md

 When generating a game list with Skyscraper you have the option of generating it for several different frontends.
 A frontend is the graphical interface that lists and launches your games.

-Setting a frontend when generating a game list is done by setting the `-f <FRONTEND>` command-line parameter as explained [here](CLIHELP.md#-f-frontend) or by setting it in `/home/<USER>/.skyscraper/config.ini` as explained [here](CONFIGINI.md#frontend).
+Setting a frontend when generating a game list is done by setting the `-f <FRONTEND>` command-line parameter as explained [in the commandline documentation](CLIHELP.md#-f-frontend) or by setting it in `/home/<USER>/.skyscraper/config.ini` as explained [config file documentation](CONFIGINI.md#frontend).
 Use for the `<FRONTEND>` value the frontend name all lowercase and with alphabetical characters only: `emulationstation`, `esde`, `pegasus`, `retrobat`, `attractmode`.
 Some frontends have further options that are either optional or required.
 Check the frontend sections below for more information on this.

 !!! warning

     Skyscraper will overwrite your game list (obviously).
 So if you have spend a lot of time hand-crafting metadata in a game list for any frontend, please remember to create a backup before overwriting it with Skyscraper.
 You can also tell Skyscraper to auto-backup old game lists prior to overwriting them.
-Read more about that [here](CONFIGINI.md#gamelistbackup).
+Read more about the [`gamelistbackup` config option](CONFIGINI.md#gamelistbackup).

 When generating a game list for any frontend, Skyscraper will try to preserve certain metadata.
 Check the frontend sections below for more information on what metadata is preserved per frontend.